mhevery/Largo-docs/Site-Setup/Theme-Options/Homepage-top-templates.md

 The Largo theme offers seven homepage templates, as well as a framework for adding other templates with a child theme.
+The homepage template is chosen either in the Customizer or in *Appearance &gt; Theme Options &gt; Layout Options &gt; Home Template.*

 ## Blog

 [[blog.png]]

 This template actually does nothing, other than allow for the left rail sidebar.
-Set the [[Homepage Bottom]] to 'single' to get posts.
+Set the [[Homepage Bottom|Homepage bottom templates]] to 'single' to get posts.
 A post with the [[Top Story or Homepage Featured prominence|Custom taxonomies]] will be put at the top of the list.

 ## Hero with Featured

 [[hero-featured.png]]

 Prominently features the top story along with three other 'Featured on Homepage' items, or by itself if none are specified.
 The top story should have a large image (at least 1170 pixels wide before uploading) as the post featured image.
-Best with [[Homepage Bottom]] set to 'blank'.
+Best with [[Homepage Bottom|Homepage bottom templates]] set to 'blank'.

 ## Hero with Series

 [[hero-series.png]]

 Prominently features the top story along with other posts in [[its series|Custom taxonomies]], or by itself if not in a series.
 The top story should have a large image (at least 1170 pixels wide before uploading) as the post featured image.
-Best with [[Homepage Bottom]] set to 'blank'.
+Best with [[Homepage Bottom|Homepage bottom templates]] set to 'blank'.

 ## Hero on the side with Series